Israel: Israeli-occupied territories

 The international community maintains that Israel does not have sovereignty in the West Bank and considers Israel's control of the area to be the longest military occupation in modern history.
 The West Bank was occupied and annexed by Jordan in 1950, following the 1949 Armistice Agreements.
 Only Britain recognised this annexation, and Jordan has since ceded its claim to the territory to the PLO.
 The population is mainly Palestinians, including refugees of the 1948 Arab–Israeli War.
 From their occupation in 1967 until 1993, the Palestinians living in these territories were under Israeli military administration.
 Since the Israel–PLO letters of recognition, most of the Palestinian population and cities have been under the internal jurisdiction of the Palestinian Authority, and only partial Israeli military control, although Israel has redeployed its troops and reinstated full military administration during periods of unrest.
 Israel's claim of universal suffrage has been questioned due to its blurred territorial boundaries, its simultaneous extension of voting rights to Israeli settlers in the occupied territories and denial of voting rights to their Palestinian neighbours, as well as the alleged ethnocratic nature of the state.

 The Gaza Strip is considered to be a "foreign territory" under Israeli law.
 Israel and Egypt operate a land, air, and sea blockade of the Gaza Strip.
 The Gaza Strip was occupied by Israel after 1967.
 In 2005, as part of a unilateral disengagement plan, Israel removed its settlers and forces from the territory but continues to maintain control of its airspace and waters.
 The international community, including numerous international humanitarian organisations and UN bodies, consider Gaza to remain occupied.
 Following the 2007 Battle of Gaza, when Hamas assumed power in the Gaza Strip, Israel tightened control of the Gaza crossings along its border, as well as by sea and air, and prevented persons from entering and exiting except for isolated cases it deemed humanitarian.
 Gaza has a border with Egypt, and an agreement between Israel, the EU, and the PA governs how border crossings take place.
 The application of democracy to its Palestinian citizens and the selective application of Israeli democracy in the Israeli-controlled Palestinian territories have been criticised.

+Overview of administration and sovereignty in Israel, the Palestinian territories and the Golan Heights This box: view; talk; edit;